Endo Strong Patient of the Week: Tori

 With Tori’s next period, she started getting blood in her stool.
 She had a colonoscopy and it showed she had deep endometrial implants in her colon that she believed the ablation her gynecologist had done made worse.
 Tori and her husband were very concerned and decided to thoroughly research endometriosis excision specialists all over the world.
 Tori talked to many offices and asked each specialist her list of questions and waited to hear the answers that she believed to be right through her extensive research of the disease.
 After speaking with Dr. Seckin, she knew she had found the right doctor.

 Tori was one of the most extensive cases Dr. Seckin and his team has ever seen.
 They had to remove 7″ of her colon.
-She had prolific endometriosis in her rectovaginal area, all over her bladder and through her ureters.
+She had prolific endometriosis in her rectovaginal area, all over her bladder, and through her ureters.
 He completely removed her peritoneal lining and she also had endometriosis on her diaphragm.
 Recovery was tough, but she made it through.
-During a follow up call with Dr. Seckin, Tori learned some very difficult and surprising news.
+During a follow-up call with Dr. Seckin, Tori learned some very difficult and surprising news.
 Dr. Seckin sent most of the excisions out to pathology to confirm her endometriosis, but they came back as a rare type of cancer.
 She would have to get a hysterectomy right away.

-Ready for a Consultation?Our endometriosis specialists are dedicated to providing patients with expert care.
+Get a Second OpinionOur endometriosis specialists are dedicated to providing patients with expert care.
 Whether you have been diagnosed or are looking to find a doctor, they are ready to help.

 Our office is located on 872 Fifth Avenue New York, NY 10065.

-You may call us at (212) 988-1444 or have your case reviewed by clicking here.
+You may call us at (646) 960-3080 or have your case reviewed by clicking here.